 A spirited turnaround from the hosts came in the form of two second half headers from Sylvain Distin and Leon Osman, having come out after the break a goal down due to a 28th minute strike from Yaya Toure.

 In a first half hallmarked by the performance of David Silva, it seemed fitting that its only goal came as a result of the Spaniard's artistry.
-After laying off superbly to Yaya Toure, the Ivorian hit a fine effort to give his side the lead and leave them only 45 minutes from a near certain top four finish.
+After laying off superbly to Yaya Toure, the Ivorian hit a fine effort to give his side the lead and leave it only 45 minutes from a near certain top four finish.

 The comeback however was superb from Everton, with Distin and Osman denting Roberto Mancini's hopes of Champions League qualification, the very minimum required of his side in the eyes of the club's owners.